Residential Energy Efficiency Assessments

 How long will it take?

-Our turnaround is normally under a week for individual houses and one to two weeks for multi-residential developments.
-This depends on our current workload and the complexity of your design.
+Our turnaround is normally under a week for individual houses and around one to two weeks for multi-residential developments.
+This naturally depends on our current workload and the complexity of your design.
 Rush/priority jobs are available for an additional investment, contact us if you need a job done urgently before a certain deadline.
 In order to minimise delays, and get your assessment done sooner, be sure to read our post on “What can Delay my Energy Assessment Result?“.

 How much will it cost?

 It’s hard to give a one-size-fits-all estimate because houses can be so varied in their design.
 We understand that each project is unique and therefore we calculate a unique quote for you by taking into consideration a number of design factors, relative to your design.
 We’ve even written a brief analysis of our pricing structure.
 We will use whatever techniques we can to lower our assessment costs for you, so if you’re building town-

 We are a family run business comprised of RPEQs and NatHERS ABSA–